 Although we've ranked the best smartphones which we've reviewed, there are some upcoming handsets to be aware of.
 Once we've had them in, tested them fully, and reviewed them, they are likely to make this chart.
 This means it might be worth holding off your purchase for a little while.
 Take a look at: The best tablets of 2015: What's the best tablet in the UK right now?

 Many of the big name smartphones for 2015 have launch including the Samsung Galaxy S6, HTC One M9 and LG G4 - We should also have a review sample of the Sony Xperia Z3+ very soon.
-However, we're still waiting for the arrival of the iPhone 7 and Samsung Galaxy Note 5 plus expect new Nexus devices from Google at some point, too.
+However, we're still waiting for the arrival of the iPhone 7 (or iPhone 6S) and Samsung Galaxy Note 5 (which will launch alongside the Galaxy S6 Plus) plus expect new Nexus devices from Google at some point, too.